 >> Invite Ron Huxley to speak at your next event by contacting him at firstname.lastname@example.org or 805-709-2023.

 Whenever we think about the challenges of parents, there is probably nothing more colorful than the problem of a rebellious teenager.
 Trying to control an out-of-control adolescent can drive a parent crazy!

 I want to do a series of blog posts that address the issue of control through the spiritual discipline of contemplation.
 Contemplation is the act of looking thoughtfully at something for a long time.
 It is a deeper reflection on the motives and desires of our heart…and out teenagers.

 Control, by nature, forces us to react to external behaviors.
-In the case of a “rebellious teen,” we are faced with unpleasant back take, arguments, manipulations, curses, eye rolls, blank stares, aggression, lying, stealing, and other acts that defy our rules and our morals.
+In the case of a “rebellious teen,” we are faced with unpleasant back talk, arguments, manipulations, curses, eye rolls, blank stares, aggression, lying, stealing, and other acts that defy our rules and morals.

-As we contemplate this, ask yourself the following questions:
+As we contemplate this challenge, ask yourself the following questions:

 “What am I trying to control?”

 “Am I trying to control out-of-control behavior?”

 “Do I want to win?
 At whatever the cost?”

 “Is it possible to have two winners and no losers?”